 Carrier insurance is provided directly through the shipping company.
 On the surface, this seems like the most obvious choice.
 After all, it is simple to acquire — you simply purchase the coverage when you pay for your shipping.
 However, carrier shipping insurance has a number of disadvantages.

 Another limitation can be declared value.
 Some carriers give certain types of items a declared maximum value, no matter if the product is actually worth more.
-For example, if you are shipping plasma TVs with FedEx, the carrier will limit declared value to $1,000.
+For example, if you are shipping plasma TVs with FedEx, the carrier will limit the declared value to $1,000.

-Finally, claims can take long to process.
+Finally, claims can take a long time to process.
 You will always need to file a claim yourself, even if it is the fault of the carrier and the carrier is aware of the problem.
 Usually, you only have a limited number of weeks to file the claim.
 You’ll need to gather documentation to show that you shipped the package as well as finding proof of the value of the product, evidence of insurance, and proof of damage or loss.
-Through carrier shipping insurance, the first $100 will require filing a claim.
+Through carriers, the first $100 will require filing a claim.
 Often times, convincing carriers to pay claims over $2,000 is difficult and you may be forced to accept a $100 check for the entirety of the package.